Antonako1/battosh/README.md

 Note: Although every command can start with @, attempting to use it with any command other than those listed below will not work because the lexer cannot process it.

-    Command                                 What it is turned to with all flags and attributes
+    Command                                 Path to the docs file

     ECHO                    =>              See .\docs\ECHO.txt
     @ECHO (on/off)          =>              See .\docs\ECHO.txt